Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Introduction

 The particular inconsistency measure we investigate in more depth here is motivated by one used before to measure the degree of satisfaction of {\em functional dependencies} in a relational database \cite{mannila}.
 We extend and reformulate it in terms of database repairs, applying it to the larger class of {\em denial constraints} \cite{Bertossi2011}.
 Actually, it can be naturally applied to any class of monotonic ICs (in the sense that as the database grows only more violations can be added); and also with other non-monotonic classes of ICs, such as inclusion- and tuple-generating dependencies, as long as we repair only through tuple deletions.
 However, the measure can be redefined using the symmetric difference between the original database and the repairs when tuple insertions are also allowed as repair actions.

-The investigation we carry out of the particular inconsistency measure is, independently from possible alternative measures, interesting {\em per se}: We stay at the relational (or first-order) level (as opposed to the usual propositional level) and we stress computability and complexity issues in terms of the size of the database.
+The investigation we carry out of the particular inconsistency measure is, independently from possible alternative measures, interesting {\em per se}: We stay at the relational (or first-order) level (as opposed to the propositional case usually considered in knowledge representation) and we stress computability and complexity issues in terms of the size of the database.
 This provides a pattern for the investigation of other possible consistency measures, along similar lines.
 We are not aware of research that emphasizes computational aspects of inconsistency measures; and we start filling in this gap here.
 It is likely that other possible consistency measures in the relational setting are also polynomially-reducible to the one we investigate here (or the other way around), and results for one can be leveraged for the other(s).
 This is a matter of future research.

-In is natural to try to have a quantitative sense for the level of inconsistency that may be present in a large database.
+It is natural to try to have a quantitative sense for the level of inconsistency that may be present in a large database.
 From this point of view, the inconsistency measure can be seen as a complex aggregation we may want to compute exactly or approximately.
 Our measure addresses such a need, and also opens the ground for counterfactual analysis of the data, in the direction of determining how the inconsistency degree changes under certain, possibly hypothetical, updates, much in the spirit of causality in databases \cite{suciu,tocs}.\footnote{The connection between database causality and database repairs was established and exploited for causality purposes in \cite{tocs,foiks18}.} Furthermore, this measure can be used as a basis for developing sampling techniques for estimating the inconsistency degree of a database.
 We give first steps in all these directions.

 The kind of results that we obtain in terms of computation and complexity are extendible to other, broader logic-based settings, such as ontologies and knowledge bases, and in particular, to {\em ontology-based data access} (OBDA) \cite{xiao}, when the ontology becomes inconsistent. \ \ The main contributions in this work are the following: \begin{enumerate} \item We introduce a general inconsistency-measure based on an abstract repair-semantics.
 We specialize this measure to some well-known classes of repairs: Subset-repairs, most prominently cardinality-repairs, and attribute-based repairs. \item We introduce answer-set programs to compute the latter inconsistency-measures, and we show that they provide the required expressive power.